sungsik-kong/QuartetNetworkGoodnessFit.jl/README.md

 package.

 ## printing and writing qCFs
-- Input: tree or network topology with edge lengths (in coalescent unit) and inheritance probability specified written in Newick format.
+- Input: A tree or network topology with edge lengths (in coalescent unit) and inheritance probability ($\gamma$) specified written in Newick format.
 This topology can be read in using `readTopology` from `PhyloNetworks`.
+In case no parameter information is available, a newick without edge lengths or the
 ```
 a
 ```